specialprivacy/special-log-generator/README.md

 ```

 The application has the following commands:
-- **generate** Generate logs messages in the special format
+- **generate** Generate messages in the special formats

 ### Generate Options
-- `--rate`: The rate at which the generator outputs log statements.
+- `--rate`: The rate at which the generator outputs events.
 This parameter understands golang time syntax eg: `1s` or `10ms` (default: `0s`)
-- `--num`: The total number of statements that will be generated.
+- `--num`: The total number of events that will be generated.
 When this parameters is <=0 it will create an infinite stream (default: `10`)
-- `--config`: The path to a config file in json containing alternative values for the logs
+- `--config`: The path to a config file in json containing alternative values for the events
-- `--output`: The file to which the logs will be written.
+- `--output`: The file to which the events will be written.
 Be carefull, because this will overwrite the file should it already exist (default: `stdout`)
+- `--format`: The serialization format used to write the events (json or ttl) (default: `json`)
+- `--type`: The type of event to be generated (log or consent) (default: "log")

 ### Config file format
 The config file format is json which takes the following keys: